 That means, if you are given a PBJ for a second-degree assault, you may not stay out of jail when you received the PBJ, but if you violate the probation then you could face up to 10 years in jail and or a $2,500 fine at the violation of probation hearing.
 Most individuals don’t realize this or understand that a PBJ exposes you to the maximum sentence for the crime.
 Whereas, if the judge found you guilty and gave you a split sentence or suspended sentence, for example, you were found guilty of second-degree assault and received a five-year suspended sentence, then if you are found to have violated your probation then you are only subject to a maximum of a five-year sentence.

 Statistically, in Maryland, approximately 95% of all cases result in a plea bargain.
 The numbers may be a little bit higher for misdemeanor cases than for felony cases.
 Typically, misdemeanor cases carry a lower penalty and so most individuals are not worried about the consequences in the District Court.

 However, Marylanders should reconsider entering guilty pleas or not guilty agreed statement of facts in their criminal cases because of the long-term consequences.
 Guilty pleas are not inconsequential to your life.
 If you dispute the facts or if there is a credibility issue with a witness or victim, you should consult with a criminal defense lawyer and strongly consider taking your case to trial.

 A trial may be beneficial because the end result could be a not-guilty finding.
-There it’s often a worry there will be a trial penalty if you decide to elect a jury trial or bench trial.
+There it’s often worried there will be a trial penalty if you decide to elect a jury trial or bench trial.
 In some circumstances that may be true.
 Some judges or jurisdictions may impose a stricter sentence if you’re found guilty at a trial.
-Also, if you take the stand and deny the allegations, and a jury finds you guilty than the judge May sentence you to a stiffer penalty.
+Also, if you take the stand and deny the allegations, and a jury finds you guilty then the judge May sentence you to a stiffer penalty.

 Maryland judge and jury trial lawyers